hassan-attar/self_taught_computer-science/coursepages/intro-cs/README.md

 - Exceptions and Assertions ✅✅✅
 - Problem Set 4 ✅✅✅
 - Classes and Inheritance ✅✅✅
-- An Extended Example
+- An Extended Example ✅✅✅
+- Problem Set 5
-- Computational Complexity
+- Computational Complexity ✅✅✅
 - Searching and Sorting Algorithms
+- Problem Set 6

 # Introduction to Computer Science